Unstructured-IO/docs/README.md

 1. Fork the repo.
 2. Create a new branch with a descriptive name.
 3. Add your changes.
-DO NOT MANUALLY EDIT THE CONTENTS OF THE SNIPPETS FOLDER.
+DO NOT MANUALLY EDIT THE CONTENTS OF THE `snippets/destination_connectors` and `snippets/source_connectors` FOLDERS.
 These are auto-generated from tested code examples.
 4. Check for grammatical and technical correctness of the changes.
 5. Preview your changes locally.
 [See how below](#previewing-documentation-changes-locally).
 6. Create a pull request.